mitushiananya/Web-Scraping-using-Python/README.md

 ![](ScreenshotsIgnore/AmazonBooksSS7.png)

 ### You can either run the Python scripts or the Jupyter Notebook whatever you prefer.
+I have provided both the Python scripts and the Jupyter Notebook.